Netflix vs Amazon Prime Video: Which is the Better Streaming Service?

 - and tons more

 To browse the catalog, you scroll through the rows in each section.
 There is no “View All” option at the end of each row, like in Prime Video.
-However, Netflix includes a “Categories” bar between the sliding carousels to find all related content within each category.
+However, Netflix includes a “Categories for you” bar between the sliding carousels to find all related content within each category.

 The Prime Video Experience